YichaoOU/HemTools/docs/content/Visualization/table2heatmap.rst

 Input
 ^^^^^

 csv or tsv.
 The first column is row name, the first row is column name.
+Sep is infered by the program.

 ::